 Visiting grants for free-of-charge access to InGRID data centres

-Visit one of our 13 research infrastructures with expertise and databases in poverty, work and social policy or one of our statistical competence centres are no longer possible in this project.
+Applications for visits to one of our 13 research infrastructures with expertise and databases in poverty, work and social policy or to one of our statistical competence centres are no longer possible in this project.

-Via short and long-term visiting grants (between 1 week and 1 month), researchers can experiment with and work on data in a context of mutual knowledge exchange and cross-fertilisation.
-Therefore, 10 calls for visiting grants will be launched quarterly during the project.
-Potential applicants can get more information on the application process and terms and conditions for access to InGRID research infrastructures on this website.
-Applications can be submitted online at Apply now.
-Successful applicants will be informed after the selection procedure and the list of selected users will also be available online.
-After the visit, users will be asked to fulfil some post-visit requirements.
-For further queries related to this transnational access, applicants can consult the FAQs.
+Via short and long-term visiting grants (between 1 week and 1 month), researchers have been able to experiment with and work on data in a context of mutual knowledge exchange and cross-fertilisation.
+Therefore, 10 calls for visiting grants have been be launched quarterly during the project.
+More information on the application process and terms and conditions for access to InGRID research infrastructures is available on this website.
+Successful applicants are informed after the selection procedure and the list of selected users is also made available online.
+After the visit, users are be asked to fulfil some post-visit requirements.
+For further queries related to this transnational access, candidates can consult the FAQs.

-InGRID will give 205 visitors the opportunity to have free-of-charge access to one of the InGRID data expertise centres, which will account for 2009 days of visits.
+InGRID can give 205 visitors the opportunity to have free-of-charge access to one of the InGRID data expertise centres, which will account for 2009 days of visits.